leantonionelson/inthemiddleofallthings/src/stories/stories/intrudent.md

 Fleeting sensations.
 The faint smell of what once was.

-Worlds rise like steam—faces in clouds.
+Worlds rise like steam – faces in clouds.
 Not quite real.
 Not quite imagined.